josephbertino/clue_solver/README.md

 <figure>
     <img src="sources/turn_1.png" width="900" height=500">
-    <figcaption>Typical turn screen, showing Player cards, past Turns, and current Turn</figcaption>
+    <figcaption>Typical turn screen, showing Card Distribution, Past Turns, and Current Turn</figcaption>
 </figure>

 ### Card Distribution
-This region displays the KNOWN and POSSIBLE cards for each Player, including the user.
+This section displays the KNOWN and POSSIBLE cards for each Player, including the user.
 + For visual organization, cards are grouped and colored according to their Category (Suspect, Weapon, Room).
-+ Next to the Player name is a ratio [X/Y] indicating the number of known cards in their HAND relative to the size of their HAND.
++ Next to a Player name is a ratio [X/Y] indicating the number of known cards in their HAND relative to the size of their HAND.
-+ As successive Turns yield more information about who does or doesn't hold certain cards, this area will update.
++ As successive Turns yield more information about who does or doesn't hold certain cards, this section will update.

 ### Turn History
-This area displays information about all past turns.
+This section displays information about all past turns.
 + Details include the Player who made the murder suggestion (the 'Suggester'), the Player who revealed a Clue card to the Suggester (the 'Revealer'), and the set of cards that could have possibly been the Revealed card.
-+ As the Engine works its deductive magic throughout the course of the game, the set of `possible reveals` for Turns will get narrowed down and eventually make determinations about what cards were shown on each Turn.
-This information will be used to narrow down Players' hands in the **Card Distribution** area.
++ As the Engine works its deductive magic throughout the game, the set of `possible reveals` for Turns will get narrowed down.
-+ Note that Turns in which the user was the Suggester are not included in this Turn History, as it can not offer any new insights into other Player's hands.
++ Note that Turns in which You, the user, was the Suggester are not included in this Turn History, as it can not offer any insights into other Player's HANDS.

 ### Current Turn Prompt
-This area offers a prompt to the user to enter the details of the current Turn
+This section offers a prompt to the user to enter the details of the current Turn.
 + For details on how to interact with this prompt, see section [Entering A Turn](#entering-a-turn)

 ---